atovpeko/docs/CONTRIBUTING.md

 ### Formatting

-In addition to all the regular Markdown formatting, the following elements are available for Timescale docs:
+In addition to all the [regular Markdown formatting][markdown-syntaxt], the following elements are available for Timescale docs:

 - Procedure blocks
-- Highlights
+- Highlight blocks
 - Tabs
 - Multi-tab code blocks
+- Tags
+-

 See [Formatting examples](_formatting_examples.md) for how to use them.